ghsmith/SVSUtil/README.md

 The AT2 acquires images with a color gamut that is almost conventional, so the color differences between the raw and color-corrected tiles are more subtle with the AT2 than they are with the GT450.
 The tiles with annotations have been color-corrected and appear slightly pinker than the tiles without annotations.
 The following SVS was created from an AT2 scan using this command line:

- `java -jar svsutil.jar colorutil -t16 -r -a -s 1 test_at2.svs`
+ `java -jar svsutil.jar colorutil -t16 -r -a -s1 test_at2.svs`

 ![another_example of a recolored SVS in ImageScope](recolor_example_at2.png)